scaffops/python/README.md

 - Solve the [Commit Integrations Mismatch](https://blog.jaraco.com/skeleton/#commit-integrations-mismatch) problem.
   - [x] Downstream projects and the skeleton itself can reference different issues and pull requests in their commit histories.

+Because the project does not copy the whole history from skeleton, many of the problems are solved by design.

 # How to use it
 You might use this template or fork it and modify it to your needs.